Localized big bang stability for the Einstein-scalar field equations: Past global FLRW stability

-We are now ready to state and prove our global FLRW stability result, which represents the first of the two main results of this article.
-The precise statement of this stability result is given below in Theorem \ref{glob-stab-thm}.
+We are now ready to state and prove our past global FLRW stability result, which represents the first of the two main results of this article.
+Note here that past stability refers to our choice of time orientation where the past is in the direction of decreasing $t$ and the fact that we establish stability on time intervals of the form $(0,t_0]$.
+Thus, with this choice of time orientation, all big bang singularities will occur in the past at $t=0$.

+The precise statement of our first stability result is given below in Theorem \ref{glob-stab-thm}.
 The proof of Theorem \ref{glob-stab-thm} is carried out in two steps.
 The first step involves establishing the stability of the trivial solution $u=0$ of the Fuchsian equation \eqref{Fuch-ev-A2}.
 Proposition \ref{prop:globalstability} contains the statement of this Fuchsian stability result and its proof is carried out in Section \ref{sec:proof_globstab_Fuchsian}.
 Proposition \ref{prop:globalstability} is then used in Section \ref{sec:proof_globstab} to prove Theorem \ref{glob-stab-thm}.